You can use quality tools in your classroom to:

 Using these quality tools as part of the continuing improvement process will help teachers and students to gain and sustain results.

-You can use these tools as part of a “plan-do-study-act” process (PDSA), first created by W. Edwards Deming, one of the leaders of the quality movement.
+You can use these tools as part of a “plan-do-study-act” process (PDSA), defined by W. Edwards Deming, one of the leaders of the quality movement.

 More resources for you and your students: